Idrinth/1984/README.md

 # 1984 [![Lint](https://github.com/Idrinth/1984/actions/workflows/lint.yml/badge.svg)](https://github.com/Idrinth/1984/actions/workflows/lint.yml) [![PSR-12](https://github.com/Idrinth/1984/actions/workflows/psr-12.yml/badge.svg)](https://github.com/Idrinth/1984/actions/workflows/psr-12.yml) [![Unittest](https://github.com/Idrinth/1984/actions/workflows/unittest.yml/badge.svg)](https://github.com/Idrinth/1984/actions/workflows/unittest.yml) [![Phan](https://github.com/Idrinth/1984/actions/workflows/phan.yml/badge.svg)](https://github.com/Idrinth/1984/actions/workflows/phan.yml)
 ## A small tool to remotely track bash histories

 This tool is merely a small project of mine to aggregate my own bash histories.
-It it is obviously not intended for surveillance of other users.
+It is obviously not intended for surveillance of other users.
 If you plan to use it like that make sure, that the bash history is written immediately (`history -a`) and the program runs with root rights.

 The name is a reference to George Orwell's book Nineteen Eighty-Four, since this is a surveillance tool if used on other users than yourself.
 Consider this a warning of what may be possible.